What is Video Contribution?

 Video contribution and video distribution are similar only in name, where both may be part of the same process of providing content for the viewers.

-Video contribution describes the process of using satellite links or services to transport content from a studio to a TV uplink center, or from content providers, content rights holders, or another remote source to a broadcaster’s studio.
+Video contribution describes the process of transporting content from a studio to a TV uplink center, or from content providers, content rights holders, or another remote source to a broadcaster’s studio.

 The challenges of sports contribution

-Sports broadcasting is a very vibrant and growing sector and a highly relevant industry for live contribution.
+Sports broadcasting is a very vibrant and growing sector and a highly relevant industry for live video contribution over IP.
 As sports rights rise in price, the broadcasters are desperate to find new ways to monetize the content across an increasing amount of channels.
 The big challenge is how to manage the growth in content generated from events, as well as maintain the quality of the content.
 Sports contribution concerns the acquisition and delivery of live signals from events for the relevant stakeholders.

 A core challenge of sports contribution the rights holders are facing is how to maximize the monetization of their rights.
 For example, in the case of major events, there’s been a dramatic increase in the number of feeds that broadcasters want to transmit from a venue, across various resolutions and codecs.